winter 50k race

 Race start/finish location

 There is also plenty of parking available in the public carpark directly outside the hall.
 Eastbourne train station is 10 mins away.
-There will be toilets available throughout with free hot food and drink also after the race for runners only.

 Race numbers will not be sent out in the post but, must be collected at registration along with a GPS tracker.